 - I map my way to wherever I have to be.

-- I listen to music whether I’m walking, studying,
+- I listen to music whether I’m walking, studying, or working.

 - I pay for my coffee with Apple Pay.

 - I FaceTime my friends to make plans.

 - I ask Siri anything my curious heart desires and have the answer within seconds.

 - An app tracks my sleep throughout the night.

 Even within my own generation, I look at the 13-year-olds out there holding their smartphone, tablet and laptop.
 When I was 13, my brothers and I all fought over who got to bring the flip phone to school that day.
 When my parents were 13, I don’t even know if they had a landline!
 While many Baby Boomers feel their privacy is being violated due to the knowledge our devices have on us, Gen Z-ers feel the opposite.
 We feel secure with all our information locked into our smartphones; we possess a “nothing to hide” mentality.